AbsaOSS/cobrix/README.md

 ### Record Id fields generation

-For data that has record order dependency generation of "File_Id", "Record_Id", and "Record_Byte_Length" fields is supported.
-The values of the File_Id column will be unique for each file when a directory is specified as the source for data.
-The values of the Record_Id column will be unique and sequential record identifiers within the file.
+For data with record order dependency, the generation of "File_Id", "Record_Id", and "Record_Byte_Length" fields is supported.
+The values of the `File_Id` column will be unique for each file when a directory is specified as the data source.
+The values of the `Record_Id` column will be unique and sequential record identifiers within the file.

-Turn this feature on use
+To turn this feature on, use:
 ```
 .option("generate_record_id", true)
 ```